Top 20 Examples of SVG Animations for Web Designers and Developers 2022

 - SVG’s are typically smaller in file sizes being in XML format, and will also compress better.
 This gives you more performance with increased quality.

-- Creating content for retina displays gets much easier, any size of the vector image is going to look just as sharp, so you don’t have to recreate content just for retina displays.
+- Creating content for retina displays gets much easier, any size of the vector image will look just as sharp, so you don’t have to recreate content just for retina displays.

 - They aren’t limited to styling, in fact you can still style SVG using CSS, and also animate it; as we will learn throughout the numerous SVG animations following this introduction.

-- SVGs are now fully supported on all major web browsers, so in many ways the era of SVG has officially arrived, it’s just designers that need to start catching up more frequently and more consistently.
+- SVGs are now fully supported on all major web browsers, so in many ways the era of SVG has officially arrived, it’s just designers that need to start catching up more frequently and consistently.

 - Increased website load times are just one of the side effects of SVG.
 Your image loads across all sizes using the same image, so you don’t have to use separate, larger, images for your visual design requirements.
-As it is, SVG doesn’t make any additional requests to the server, because it isn’t using direct HTTP requests, but instead all images come in-built within the source code of the website.
+As it is, SVG doesn’t make any additional requests to the server, because it isn’t using direct HTTP requests, but instead all images come in-built within the website’s source code.

-- At first glance, SVG can seem too technical, but the reality is that plenty of libraries and photo editing applications allow you to focus on the visual appearance, and take care of the process of converting an image into a SVG format.
+- At first glance, SVG can seem too technical.
+Still, the reality is that plenty of libraries and photo editing applications allow you to focus on the visual appearance, and take care of the process of converting an image into a SVG format.